Church speaker placement guide – where to place them in the room

 Vertical placement

-The vertical positioning will really depend on the layout of your sanctuary.
+The vertical positioning will really depend on the layout of your room.
 The bottom line is that the speakers should be pointing to where people are, either standing or sitting.
 I would tend to aim for just below standing height for good all-round coverage.

 If you have an elevated central stage, but a flat floor, then you will need to direct speakers down.
 Some speakers have two location holes for placing on a stand, one at 0 degrees and the other with an offset, usually between 6-9 degrees.
 If this is the case and you are using portable speaker stands, many makes don’t have a vertical adjustment, so I would recommend using the offset.